 Program & Media Coordinator

 Allison joins Education for a Lifetime as a liaison to the schools and a multimedia coordinator for the team.
 She graduated in 2013 with her bachelor’s degree in Communication Studies and a minor in Intercultural Studies.
 Through her family’s experience with teen pregnancy, addiction, trauma, and mental health crises, she loves to come alongside people where they are at and help them recognize their true worth, as well as provide tools for them to thrive in life, relationships, and mental health!
-Allison is certified in Youth Mental Health First Aid and Adverse Childhood Experiences, and she is also a Mandatory Reporter of Child Abuse and Neglect in Colorado.
-She is currently pursuing her Master’s in Clinical Mental Health.
-She is also married to her college sweetheart and is a mom to three warrior princesses!
+Allison is certified in Youth Mental Health First Aid and Adverse Childhood Experiences, and is a Sexual Risk Avoidance Specialist.
+She is also a Mandatory Reporter of Child Abuse and Neglect in Colorado.
+She is currently pursuing her Master’s in Clinical Mental Health Counseling.
+Additionally, she is married to her college sweetheart and is a mom to three warrior princesses!

 Steve is a Colorado Springs native and has been involved with various children and youth programs for several years.
 As one of our speakers, he is passionate about going into schools and providing students with knowledge and resources that encourage them to pursue full and healthy lifestyles.
-Steve is certified in Youth Mental Health First Aid and Adverse Childhood Experiences, and he is also a Mandatory Reporter of Child Abuse and Neglect in Colorado.
+Steve is certified in Youth Mental Health First Aid and Adverse Childhood Experiences, and is a Sexual Risk Avoidance Specialist.
+He is also a Mandatory Reporter of Child Abuse and Neglect in Colorado.

 Sienna graduated from a local high school in June of 2020.
 After losing multiple friends and living through the suicide cluster of 2015-2016, Sienna became vigorously involved in multiple suicide prevention programs and groups throughout El Paso County.
 She works with District 20 to provide a better environment for students.
 She mainly focuses on the peer-to-peer interaction theory with Sources of Strength, an international program for suicide prevention in youth.
 She is glad to be part of the Education for a Lifetime team and would like to continue her work with youth suicide prevention.
-Sienna is certified in Youth Mental Health First Aid and Adverse Childhood Experiences, and she is also a Mandatory Reporter of Child Abuse and Neglect in Colorado.
+Sienna is certified in Youth Mental Health First Aid and Adverse Childhood Experiences, and is a Sexual Risk Avoidance Specialist.
+She is also a Mandatory Reporter of Child Abuse and Neglect in Colorado.